We’ve received your enquiry and our team will get back to you shortly.

 Highlights: Trekking, tea plantations, and scenic views.

-The highest point in Munnar, offering breathtaking views of the Western Ghats and Theni Valley.
-Famous for Neelakurinji flowers that bloom once every 12 years.
+Top Station is Munnar's highest viewpoint, offering spectacular panoramas of the Western Ghats and Theni Valley.
+Known for its cool climate and stunning scenery, it is also famous for the rare Neelakurinji flowers that bloom once every twelve years.

 Highlights: Panoramic views and trekking.